allenmcao/Mining-Rig-Restarter/README.md

 # Mining Rig Restarter

-This script automatically restarts mining rigs that repeatedly become unresponsive or shutdown.
+This script automatically restarts mining rigs that repeatedly become unresponsive and/or often shutdown.
+If your rig is running HiveOS, there is a similar functionality with "Hashrate Watchdog" that will restart when internet is lost or hashrate becomes too low.
+However, this will **not** work when the rig becomes unresponsive from crashing, which happens very often.
+Even long-running rigs may suddenly become unstable and will not report properly to HiveOS when losing connectivity, which is where this script comes in.

 ## Requirements